gramineproject/gramine/Documentation/devel/encfiles.rst

 encrypted file starts with a *metadata node*, that has the following three
 parts:

-1. The plaintext header, occupying bytes 0-57.
-The header contains a magic string, a major version of the encrypted-files protocol, a minor version, a nonce for KDF (Key Derivation Function, explained in the next section) and a MAC (cryptographic hash over the encrypted header).
+1. The plaintext header, occupying bytes 0-58.
+The header contains a magic string, a major version of the encrypted-files protocol, a minor version, a nonce for KDF (Key Derivation Function, explained in the next section), a MAC (cryptographic hash over the encrypted header) and a feature flags field (including a "has-pending-write" flag for file recovery).
-2. The encrypted header, occupying bytes 58-3941.
+2. The encrypted header, occupying bytes 59-3942.
 This header has two parts: the encrypted metadata fields and the first 3KB of actual file contents.
 The metadata fields contain a file path (to prevent rename attacks), the file size (to hide the exact file size from attackers) and the encryption key and MAC of the root MHT node (explained later).
-3. The constant padding, occupying bytes 3942-4095.
+3. The constant padding, occupying bytes 3943-4095.
 This padding is added purely to align the metadata node on the 4KB boundary and contains zeros.

 Note that if the original file is less than 3KB in size, then this file's